ImageMagick/Usage-Markdown/color_mods/index.md

 This extraction of mid-tone grays is also put to good use in techniques for generating [Edge Outlines from Bitmap Shapes](../transform/#edge_bitmap), and for the [multiplication of two biased gradients](../transform/#math_multiply).

-Another novel use of this operation is in determining if an image is basically a pure black and white sketch or drawing (such as from a book), rather than a shaded gray-scale or color images, See [Determining if an image is: Pure Black and White, or Gray-scale](../compare/#type_bw)
+Another novel use of this operation is in determining if an image is basically a pure black and white sketch or drawing (such as from a book), rather than a shaded gray-scale or color images, see [Determining if an image is: Pure Black and White, or Gray-scale](../compare/#type_bw)

 ------------------------------------------------------------------------